Nathaniel Pendleton: Later career

 Following his resignation from the federal bench, Pendleton resumed private practice in Dutchess County, New York starting in 1796.
 He was a Judge of the Dutchess County Court until 1821.

-Duel

-On July 11, 1804, Pendleton served as a second to Alexander Hamilton in Hamilton’s fatal duel with Aaron Burr.

 Death

 Pendleton died on October 20, 1821, in Hyde Park, New York.
 He was interred in St. James' Churchyard in Hyde Park.

 Family

 Pendleton was a nephew of Edmund Pendleton, the 1st Chief Justice of the Supreme Court of Virginia, and cousin of John Penn, a signer of the United States Declaration of Independence and Articles of Confederation from North Carolina.
 He was the father of Nathanael G. Pendleton, a United States representative from Ohio.